By Angela Caraway-Carlton

 Hollywood Beach is home to the iconic Broadwalk, a 2.2-mile pedestrian promenade that follows the ocean and makes the perfect spot for a vigorous walk, and also boasts designated jogging and bike paths.
 You’ll join many of the locals who lace up their tennis shoes to walk that path every day, and there’s nothing like those ocean views to inspire a workout!

-If you’re really into hard-core training and running, make plans to join the annual Fort Lauderdale Marathon, Half Marathon & 5K that takes place January, or the Broadwalk Half Marathon & 5K in Hollywood every January.
+If you’re really into hard-core training and running, make plans to join the annual Broadwalk Half Marathon & 5K that takes place in Hollywood every January (in person and remote race options), or the annual Fort Lauderdale Marathon, Half Marathon & 5K in February.

 Hit the Water!